-This command allows a user to unblock PIN for a previously blocked account using a valid PUK and simultaneously set a new PIN.
-This feature is only available when the user PIN is in a blocked state and PinAuth is enabled.
-For detailed security practices, visit the FIDO Alliance PIN Management Guide for more information.
+This command allows a user to unblock a previously blocked PIN using a valid PUK and simultaneously set a new PIN.
+This is only available when the user PIN is in a blocked state and PinAuth is enabled.

 card.unblock_pin(puk, new_pin)

-The following table outlines the components of the Application Protocol Data Unit (APDU) used in the unblock pin process.
+The following table outlines the components of the Application Protocol Data Unit (APDU).

 Field | Description | Value |